theturtle32/drunken-octopus-marlin/README.md

 # *Drunken Octopus* Marlin: An Alternative (Unofficial) Firmware for LulzBot Printers

 Hello.
 My name is Marcio.
-I was the Software Engineer at LulzBot prior to the massive [layoff of 2019] that decimated the staff and left nearly one hundred people out of a job.
+I was the Software Engineer at LulzBot prior to the [layoff of 2019] that left nearly one hundred people out of a job.

 At the time I was let go, I was a [major contributor] to Marlin.
 Ensuring Marlin remains compatible with LulzBot printers requires someone to work with the Marlin developers so that they know our needs.
-During my nearly three years at LulzBot, I developed a close working relationship with several Marlin developers and helped make sure LulzBot printers were always well supported.
+During my nearly three years at LulzBot, I helped make sure LulzBot printers were always well supported.

 I've set up *Drunken Octopus* Marlin to continue that work of making sure users of LulzBot printers will not be left behind.